xuyannan/sass-sample/README.md

 The left side of the first block align with the outter's left, and

-the right side of the last blcok aling with the outter's right.
+the right side of the last block aling with the outter's right.